ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 1. From the cluster that contains the hosts, click **configure**.
 2. From **VMware EVC**, click **Edit** and change EVC mode to **Intel "Skylake" Generation**.

-For more information, see [Enhanced vMotion Compatibility (EVC) processor support](https://kb.vmware.com/s/article/1003212){:external}.
+For more information, see [Enhanced vMotion Compatibility (EVC) processor support](https://kb.vmware.com/s/article/1003212){: external}.

 #### Reconfiguring NSX Manager and HCX Manager to point to the PSC